-That's a great performance, and a major improvement on the 'send an email and wait' approach of some other services (although if you're happy to send an email, IPVanish supports that, too).
+That's a great performance and a significant improvement on the 'send an email and wait' approach of some other services.
+If you'd rather wait for a response and send an email, IPVanish supports that too.

 IPVanish review: Final verdict

-IPVanish boasts reliable WireGuard performance, highly configurable apps and speedy live chat support to help keep everything running smoothly.
-But issues with usability and a scattering of smaller glitches mean IPVanish can't quite match the best VPN providers.
+IPVanish boasts superior WireGuard performance, highly configurable apps, and speedy live chat support to help keep everything running smoothly.
+However, issues with usability and a scattering of smaller glitches mean IPVanish can't quite match the best VPN providers.